 Further details on Radon Underground is available in a document produced by and for the BCA.
 This document is now out of date (due to the revised changes) and is currently being reviewed.
 In addition the BCA is currently reviewing the guidance issued regarding radon with the view to present national guidance to all working underground.

-At present the guidance from the BCA is that any provider who thinks staff may be exposed to 300Bq m3 of radon must notify HSE.
+At present the guidance from the BCA is that any provider who thinks staff may be working in an environment where annual levels at or above 300Bq m3 are present then a provider must notify HSE.
 This is a free and simple on-line process which can be done by the employer by following this link: https://services.hse.gov.uk/bssd/?c=1